Intro: SENSLY HAT FOR THE RASPBERRY PI AIR QUALITY & GAS DETECTOR V1.1

 Step 8: Running the Sensly HAT

 To be able to run Sensly in full operation mode we need to update the firmware to get it out of Calibration mode.
-This is done by running the Firmware_Updater_Operation.py script, but first, the Sensly needs to be connected as in step 6.
+This is done by deleting the line that was added to "/etc/rc.local" so the board doesn't go into calibration mode every time the pi starts up, then running the Firmware_Updater_Operation.py script, with the Sensly connected as in step 6.

-Then we run the Firmware updater as follows:
+Then we run the Firmware updater from the Sensly_Update_for_v1_1 directory as follows:

 Once the Sensly firmware has been updated, connect the Sensly with the Raspberry Pi as usual.